-I'm a New York City-based journalist specializing in travel, food and wine, art, design and architecture.
-My articles have appeared in just about every major travel magazine, from National Geographic Traveler to Travel + Leisure, as well as newspapers that include the New York Times, the Wall Street Journal and the Boston Globe.
+I'm a New York City-based journalist, photographer, designer, artist, inventor and entrepreneur.
+As a journalist, I specialize in travel, food and wine, art, design and architecture.
+My articles have appeared in just about every major travel magazine, from National Geographic Traveler to the Virtuoso Life, as well as newspapers that include the New York Times, the Wall Street Journal and the Boston Globe.

 When I roam the world, I seek out what I call "hidden treasures," in other words authentic experiences that provide insights into the heart of the land and its people.
 I hunt down the little known cafe, the under-the-radar museum, or the just-opened underground art gallery.
 Whether I'm hiking through the volcanic landscape and vineyards on remote Pico Island in the Azores or biking near the Arctic Circle in Norway's Lofoten Islands, I provide my readers with intimate travel experiences.
 So much so that many have commented that reading one of my articles or blog posts makes them want to pack their bags and head straight for the airport.